How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 Windows 11

-Windows 11 has integrated an interesting feature called live subtitles that automatically transcribes any audio played on your computer.
-It's especially useful for people with hearing difficulties or those who want to visually follow conversations or videos in other languages.
+Windows 11 has integrated an interesting feature called Live Captions that automatically transcribes any audio playing on your computer.
+It's especially useful for people with hearing difficulties or for those who want to follow conversations or videos in other languages visually.

 Activate live subtitles